 Attracting Business Development

-While La Verne enjoys a relatively low vacancy rate, this subcommittee is continually looking at the best methods to market the City.
-Multiple measures have been implemented to help promote the community and attract retailers that are believed to be the “right fit.”
-These tools include creation of a pdf marketing brochure highlighting the major advantages of locating of business in La Verne, working with shopping center managers to make direct contact with sought-after retailers, development of an interactive mapping tool on the City website to easily identify all available retail locations, and, in select cases, being prepared to offer economic incentives to entice the most preferred businesses.
+La Verne has enjoyed a relatively low vacancy rate over the past several years.
+Multiple measures have been implemented to help promote the community as well as attract and retain retailers believed to be the “right fit.”
+These tools include a pdf marketing brochure highlighting the major advantages of locating businesses in La Verne, working with shopping center managers to engage sought-after retailers, development of an interactive mapping tool on the City website to easily identify all available retail locations, and, in select cases, being prepared to offer economic incentives to entice the most preferred businesses.

-When a business decides to locate in La Verne, the first step is to see if the proposed use is permitted by the zoning for the property.
-La Verne has several different zones throughout the City, and each of those zones has a list of permitted uses, conditional uses, and prohibited uses.
-The City's zoning code cannot regulate the quality of the type of business (i.e. a "discount" store vs. a "upscale" store), but can only list type of use such as "retail sales."
+When a business inquiries about locating in La Verne, the first step is to verify zoning for the proposed use.
+La Verne has several different zoning districts throughout the City, and each of those districts have a list of permitted uses, conditionally permitted uses, and prohibited uses.
+The City's zoning code does not regulate the quality of the type of business, but can only list different types of uses (e.g. retail sales, service, professional).

-If a use is permitted, the business only needs to obtain a certificate of use and occupancy and a business license, both of which are ministerial and required for every business.
-If a use is conditional, it requires a Conditional Use Permit, which is reviewed in a public hearing before the Planning Commission.
-This discretionary process allows the Planning Commission to approve the use with specific conditions to address any concerns that are raised about the business, or deny the business from locating at that location based on concerns about the public health, safety, and welfare.
+A permitted use or business must still obtain a certificate of use and occupancy and a business license, both of which are ministerial and required for every business.
+A conditionally permitted use requires the proposed business go through a public hearing before the Planning Commission.
+The process is discretionary and allows the Planning Commission to render a decision on the use with specific conditions to address any concerns that are raised about the business, or deny the business from locating at that location based on concerns about the public health, safety, and welfare.
 Property owners within 300' of the site are required to be noticed of the request for a conditional use permit and the public hearing for the proposed use, and a notice is also required to be published in the local newspaper.
-If a use is prohibited, the use is not allowed at that location.
+If a use is prohibited, the use is not allowed within the specific zoning district.

-From start to finish, economic development and attracting businesses to meet the desires and needs of the community is quite a process.
-If you know of a business that is a good match to La Verne, please direct them to the Community Development Department at (909) 596-8706.
+From start to finish, the art of local economic development entrepreneurship, and attracting locally supported businesses to satisfy the community is quite a process.
+If you know of a business, or are a business which you believe is a good match for La Verne, please contact the Community Development Department at